siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 ## Color is Energy

+Here, color is not a representation of energy — it *is* energy, directly perceived as frequency.
+If we examine closely (naked eye is enough) the spectrum of sunlight, it is readily evident that it is not "continuous", and that there are gaps in the visible spectrum of light.

-In this context, color is not merely a representation of energy—it *is* energy, directly perceived as frequency.
-The discreteness of these colors was the anomaly that gave rise to quantum mechanics, as classical electromagnetism (in its continuous form) seemingly offered no explanation for why an atom should radiate in steps rather than in a sweep.
+These discrete features were the anomaly that gave rise to "quantum mechanics," as classical electromagnetism seemingly offered no explanation for why an atom should radiate in steps rather than in a continuous sweep.

 ## The Rydberg Series

+Long before the internal structure of the atom was understood, experiments showed that glowing hydrogen does not emit a continuous rainbow of light.
+Instead, it emits light only at very specific, sharply defined colors.

-Long before the internal structure of the atom was understood, the Swedish physicist Johannes Rydberg (1888) found that these frequencies follow a simple mathematical pattern involving integers $n = 1, 2, 3, \dots$:
+In 1888, the Swedish physicist Johannes Rydberg found that these colors—that is, electromagnetic frequencies—follow a simple mathematical pattern involving integers $n = 1, 2, 3, \dots$:

 $$
 E_n \propto \frac{1}{n^2}.